-Travel-time reliability options formulations have been developed to correspond to the valuation of reliability related to recurring and rare events.
-The stochastic nature of rare events (such as bridge failures, road closures due to flooding, and other events) is quite different than the uncertainty that characterizes recurring events.
-Whereas recurring events (like crashes, weather-related events, and other common sources of travel-time variation) can generally be characterized using a log-normal distribution, the stochastic nature of rare events necessitates adapting the more traditional options formula.
-For rare events, an application of stochastic variables displaying a generalized extreme value (GEV) distribution has been adopted and is presented in Appendix C.
+Options formulations for travel time reliability have been developed to correspond to the valuation of reliability related to recurring and rare events.
+The stochastic nature of rare events (such as bridge failures, road closures due to flooding, and other events) is quite different from the uncertainty that characterizes recurring events.
+Recurring events (such as crashes, weather-related events, and other common sources of travel time variation) can generally be characterized with a lognormal distribution, while the stochastic nature of rare events necessitates adapting the more traditional options formula.
+For rare events, an application of stochastic variables displaying a generalized extreme value distribution has been adopted and is presented in Appendix C.

-Since both recurring and rare events cause unreliability, recurring and rare events are distinguished only by differences in the frequency distributions that characterize them.
-Unreliability produced by recurring events is assumed to display statistical behavior best represented by normal distributions (often, log-normal distributions).
+Both recurring and rare events cause unreliability, so recurring and rare events are distinguished only by differences in the frequency distributions that characterize them.
+Unreliability produced by recurring events is assumed to display statistical behavior best represented by normal distributions (often, lognormal distributions).